-THEOREM 4.4.
-Assume the model with Byzantine faults and authentication, in which the processors are synchronous and communication is partially synchronous (either delta holds eventually or delta is unknown).
-Assume $2 \le N \le 3t$.
-Then there is no t-resilient consensus protocol that achieves weak unanimity for binary values.
+Theorem 4.4.
+Assume the model with Byzantine faults and authentication, where the processors are synchronous and communication is partially synchronous (either delta holds eventually or delta is unknown).
+Assume $t \ge 1$ and $2 \le N \le 3t$.
+Then there is no t-resilient consensus protocol which achieves weak unanimity for binary values.

-PROOF.
+Proof.
 Again, the proof is the same for both definitions of partially synchronous communication.
 Assume the contrary.
-We shall derive a contradiction.
+We will derive a contradiction.

 If N = 2, then the theorem follows from the previous lower bound, Theorem 4.3.
 Assume then that $N \ge 3$.
-Divide the processors into three groups, P, Q, and R, each with at least 1 and at most t processors.
-First consider the following Scenario A: All initial values are 0, the processors in R are initially dead, and all messages sent from processors in $P \cup Q$ to processors in $P \cup Q$ are delivered in exactly time 1.
-By t-resiliency, the processors in $P \cup Q$ must reach a decision; say that this occurs within time T_A .
+Divide the processors into three groups, P, Q, and R, each with at least one and at most t processors.
+First consider the following Scenario A: all initial values are 0, the processors in R are initially dead and all messages sent from processors in P \cup Q to processors in P \cup Q are delivered in exactly time 1.
+By t-resiliency, the processors in P \cup Q must reach a decision; say that this occurs within time T_A.
 As in the previous lower bound proof, the decision must be 0.

-Consider Scenario B: All initial values are 1, the processors in P are initially dead, and messages sent from $Q \cup R$ to $Q \cup R$ are delivered in exactly time 1.
-By a similar argument, the processors in $Q \cup R$ decide 1 within T_B steps for some finite T_B .
+Consider Scenario B: all initial values are 1, the processors in P are initially dead, and messages sent from $Q \cup R$ to $Q \cup R$ are delivered in exactly time 1.
+By a similar argument, the processors in $Q \cup R$ decide 1 within T_B steps for some finite T_B.

-Consider Scenario C: Processors in P have initial values 0, processors in R have initial values 1, and processors in Q are faulty.
-The processors in Q behave with respect to those in P exactly as they do in Scenario A, and with respect to those in R exactly as they do in Scenario B. The messages sent from P to $P \cup Q$ and from R to $R \cup Q$ are delivered in exactly time 1, but all messages from P to R or from R to P take more than $\max(T_A, T_B)$ steps to be delivered.
-The processors in group P (respectively, group R) act exactly as they do in Scenario A (respectively, Scenario B).
+Consider Scenario C: processors in P have initial values 0, processors in R have initial values 1, and processors in Q are faulty.
+The processors in Q behave with respect to those in P exactly as they do in Scenario A, and with respect to those in R exactly as they do in Scenario B. The messages sent from P to P U Q and from R to R U Q are delivered in exactly time 1, but all messages from P to R or from R to P take more than $\max(T_A, T_B)$ steps to be delivered.
+The processors in group P (resp., group R) act exactly as they do in Scenario B).
 This yields a contradiction. \Box

-The preceding lower bound is tight for the case of unauthenticated Byzantine faults (Theorems 4.1 and 4.2, part (c)).
+The preceding lower bound is tight, for the case of unauthenticated Byzantine faults with no further restrictions (Theorems 4.1 and 4.2, part (d)).
+If we consider the problem with the requirement that time be bounded by a polynomial, then we do not know how to close the gap between Theorem 4.4 and Theorems 4.1 and 4.2, part (c).